adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/social.md

 Enter the URL of your App Service in the **Authorized JavaScript origins** box, and the URL + `/.auth/login/google/callback` into the **Authorized redirect URIs** box, then click on **Create**.

+!!! warn
-> Google is one of those providers that requires authentication redirect URIs to be secure - so ensure you use the https version of your URL.
+    Google is one of those providers that requires authentication redirect URIs to be secure - so ensure you use the https version of your URL.

 At this point, Google will show you the Client ID and Client Secret for your app.
 You can also get the Client ID and Client Secret from the interface by clicking on the **Credentials** link on the left-hand side bar.